vuejs/v2.vuejs.org/src/v2/cookbook/editable-svg-icons.md

 }
 ```

-We're applying `refs` to the groups of paths we need to move, and as both sides of the scissors have to move in tandem, we'll create a funciton we can reuse where we'll pass in the `refs`.
+We're applying `refs` to the groups of paths we need to move, and as both sides of the scissors have to move in tandem, we'll create a function we can reuse where we'll pass in the `refs`.
 The use of GreenSock helps resolve animation support and transform-origin issues across browser.

 <p data-height="300" data-theme-id="0" data-slug-hash="dJRpgY" data-default-tab="result" data-user="Vue" data-embed-version="2" data-pen-title="Editable SVG Icon System: Animated icon" class="codepen">See the Pen <a href="https://codepen.io/team/Vue/pen/dJRpgY/">Editable SVG Icon System: Animated icon</a> by Vue (<a href="https://codepen.io/Vue">@Vue</a>) on <a href="https://codepen.io">CodePen</a>.</p><script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>